-The major parts of FIND_UNIQUE.SAS are:
+There are four major routines of FIND_UNIQUE.SAS:

 - 1. Cleaning and conditioning the data; - 2.
 Identifying a set of best names and addresses; - 3.
 Matching records within the set of best names and addresses; - 4.
-Finding indirect matches, where two records are matched not to each other but to a common third record.
+Finding indirect matches (where two records are matched not to each other but to a common third record).